JasonSilvestri/JSopX.BridgeTooFar/JSopX.BridgeTooFar/DocsOpenX/GitHub/JSopxProjectsGitHubAdvanced.md

 ## Completely Removing Git Subtrees (Including History)

 ### Overview
-To erase all traces of multiple subtrees (e.g., `JSopX.ClassLibrary`, `JSopX.Utilities`) from your repo’s history, use `git filter-repo`.
+To erase all traces of multiple subtrees (e.g., `JSopX.ClassLibrary`, `JSopX.ClassLibrary`) from your repo’s history, use `git filter-repo`.
 This rewrites history to remove both files and commits.

 ### Prerequisites
 1. **Install `git-filter-repo`:**